 stop the motor or continue at the current setting.

-Receivers can also be configured to allow transfer of control
+The Rx6 and Rx47 receivers can also be configured to allow transfer

 The Tx21 and Tx22 provide